wp-plugins/google-document-embedder/readme.txt

 not need to be uploaded to any service first - including Google Docs - but can exist anywhere publicly accessible on your site or the internet.

-* Office XML (2007+) file formats are sometimes problematic with Google Viewer.
+Office XML (2007+) file formats are sometimes problematic with Google Viewer.
 Please test your documents, and when possible I recommend you use the Office 2003 equivalent formats instead.

 Note: Use of this plug-in implies your agreement with Google's published [Terms of Service](http://docs.google.com/viewer/TOS?hl=en "Terms of Service").

-Translations are welcome; see [the FAQ](http://wordpress.org/extend/plugins/google-document-embedder/faq/ "FAQ") for instructions.
+Translations are welcome; see the [web site](http://www.davistribe.org/gde/notes/#translate "web site") for details.

 * English (en\_US), built-in
 * Czech (cs\_CZ) by Jirka, thanks! (update needed)
-* Spanish (es\_ES) by [elarequi](http://elarequi.com/propuestastic/ "elarequi"), thanks!
 * French (fr\_FR) by [Erwan](http://profiles.wordpress.org/erwanlescop "Erwan"), thanks!
 * Hungarian (hu\_HU) by [szemcse](http://profiles.wordpress.org/szemcse "szemcse"), thanks!
+* Spanish (es\_ES) by [elarequi](http://elarequi.com/propuestastic/ "elarequi"), thanks!
 * Turkish (tr\_TR) by [LettoBlog](http://profiles.wordpress.org/lettoblog "LettoBlog"), thanks!

 == Installation ==